socomsystems/documentation/developer_manual/bugtracker/codereviews.rst

 Examples
 --------
-Read our documentation about :doc:`../general/codingguidelines` for information on what a good pull request and good Nextcloud code looks like.
+Read our documentation about :doc:`../general/codingguidelines` for information on what a good pull request and good cyfrSpaces code looks like.

 These are two examples that are considered to be good examples of how pull requests should be handled